200+ Years' Experience

 Parkers Tavern, in the refurbished University Arms Hotel, is the city’s best brasserie.
 Overlooking Parker’s Piece, the restaurant is run by Tristan Welch and the menu is described as ‘a love letter to the incredible produce found in East Anglia.’

-There's an eclectic mix of catering on Mill Road including any number Indican, French Italian and Spanish cuisine.
-One of the most exciting offerings here is Fin Boys Fish Butchery, which champions British fish and offers great advice for recipes; you can also eat there and it's worth checking out the feasting table, which has a bespoke menu of seafood dishes.
+There's an eclectic mix of catering on Mill Road, including any number of Indian, French, Italian and Spanish cuisines.
+One of the most exciting offerings here is Fin Boys Fish Butchery, which champions British fish and offers great advice for recipes; you can also eat there, and it's worth checking out the feasting table, which has a bespoke menu of seafood dishes.

 Where to shop in Cambridge